Transposed letter effect: Transposed word effect

 Switching the position of adjacent words in a base sentence (rather than word) is a transposed word effect.
 This transposition creates a great effect.
 For example, the white cat ran slowly becomes the cat white ran slowly.
 Participants are shown to take longer and were more error prone to reject the transposed word sentence than control sentence (e.g. the white cat ran helpfully).
 This type has been used to provide arguments in favour of parallel serial processing.

 History

-The first study to test the transposed-letter effects was Burner and O'Dowd (1958).
+The first to test the transposed-letter effects were Bruner and O'Dowd (1958) in a paper entitled, "A Note on the Informativeness of Parts of Words".
 However, their experiment did not use priming.
-They showed participants a word that had two letters switched either at the beginning, in the middle or at the end of the word and they had to determine what the English word was.
-They measured their response time.
-Bruner and O'Dowd found that the error at the beginning created the slowest response time, the end was the next slowest and the middle was the fastest.
-The conclusion to this data was that the beginning and the end were more important for word recognition than the middle.
-From there, the transposition letter effect was used to test how people process and recognize words using many tasks.
+They showed participants a word that had two letters switched either at the beginning, in the middle or at the end of the word.
+The researchers measured the response time for the participants to indicate what the word was.
+Bruner and O'Dowd found that having an error at the beginning of a word created the slowest response time, the end was the next slowest, and the middle was the fastest.
+They inferred that the beginning and the end were more important for word recognition than the middle.
+From there, the transposed letter effect was used to test how people process and recognize words using many tasks.